raibtoffoletto/chocolat-shop/README.md

 }
 ```

-Before creating the in store context, we will need a way to detect it later on, so we will create the interface `Contexts/IInStoreContext.cs`:
+Before creating the in store context, we will need a way to detect which contexts use multiple schemas later on, for that we can create the interface `Contexts/IInStoreContext.cs`:

 ```cs
 namespace ChocolateStores.Context;